camertron/antlr4-native-rb/README.md

 ## System Requirements

 * A Java runtime (version 1.6 or higher) is required to generate parsers, since ANTLR is a Java tool.
 The ANTLR .jar file is distributed inside the antlr4-native gem, so there's no need to download it separately.
+You can download a Java runtime [here](https://www.java.com/en/download/).
 * Ruby >= 2.3.
+* A C compiler (like gcc or clang) that supports C++14.
+If Ruby is working on your machine then you likely already have this.

 ## License

 Licensed under the MIT license.
-See LICENSE for details.
+See LICENSE.txt for details.

 ## Authors